itsjunetime/smserver_receiver/README.md

 - poll_exit: How frequently (in seconds) the program will check to see if you're trying to exit.
 - default_num_messages: How many messages you want to load when you first select each conversation
 - default_num_chats: How many conversations you want to load for the left chat box when you first launch the program
+- buggy_mode: Even though it's called buggy_mode, I think setting it to True is actually less buggy than setting it to False.
+It just pertains to how text input is parsed.
+- debug: Makes everything really slow and flashes countless debug messages basically any time you do anything.
+Don't set to True unless you're actually debugging.
+- has_authenticated: Sets to true once you authenticate with the server, so you don't authenticate every time you make a request.